vinntech/nyt/README.md

 3.) set NYT api key

 Go to config.json file in src folder and set your api-key [nytApiKey=your api key]

+*Note - You can also use api key which I have given already in config.json.
+Cross fingers, it should work.

 4.) run following command to start the app.